hxtree/galaxyops/README.md

 constructing.

 <details>
-  <summary>Turn-key development environment with Github Codespaces.</summary>
-  Even the development environment is code.
-Reducing on boarding setup and workstation recovery from days to minutes.
-</details>

-<details>
   <summary>Emphemiral environments with TLS certifcates, email, etc.</summary>
   AWS Org Formation is used to set that bases for platform.
 Other services build on top of that.
+</details>

+<details>
+  <summary>Turn-key development environment with VSCode Dev Containers or Github Codespaces.</summary>
+  Even the development environment is code.
+Reducing on boarding setup and workstation recovery from days to minutes.
 </details>

 <details>